djaechung/djaechung/README.md

 I'm a recent data science graduate looking to contribute to meaningful work in healthcare or biomedical machine learning.
 Currently doing research for Harvard Medical School, **I'm open to employment and/or research opportunities in human health**.

 I recently graduated from MIT with a masters in Business Analytics and previously from UC Berkeley with a bachelor's in Data Science.
-Machine learning and artificial intelligence are right up my alley, as are Python, Pandas, PyTorch, and other technical skills.
+Machine learning and artificial intelligence are right up my alley, as are the tools and languages I've included above.

 Boston is a wonderful place to be--in my free time you'll find me biking around Cambridge or doing some impromptu street photography after exploring a new cafe.
 Always down for a coffee chat!

 <img src="https://komarev.com/ghpvc/?username=djaechung&style=flat-square&color=blue" alt=""/>